AlexSeferidis/AlexSeferidis.github.io/Projects/RTDSP.md

 * Competencies with Simulink and MATLAB
 * Competencies using the Audio Toolbox, Embedded Coder and the Deep Learning Toolbox
-* Knowledge of real-time dsp concepts and principles
+* Knowledge of real-time DSP concepts and principles

 ---